 Your guide will lead you past Fisher Library, an architectural masterpiece created by Frank Furness, and past College Hall, with its characteristic green hue.
 Enter Houston Hall, home of the country’s first Student Union, and then continue up Locust Walk, a picturesque campus promenade.

-From there you will end up on Spruce Street with the third food stop of food trucks lining the streets and you'll be treated to something sweet at the final location.
+From there you will end up on Spruce Street with the third group of food trucks lining the streets and you'll be treated to something sweet at the final location.

-Lastly you'll walk through hidden preserves and a pond on the campus, making your way to the trolley stop where you can ride back to 30th Street or continue to Center City.
+Lastly you'll walk through hidden preserves and a pond on the campus making your way to the trolley stop where your guide will provide a token for each person, valid for a ride on the trolley.
+From this point, you'll have the choice to ride back to 30th Street or continue to Center City.